Jack Russell Terrier vs Japanese Chin: Complete Comparison (2026)

 Health and Lifespan Comparison

 Jack Russell Terrier has a typical lifespan of 13-16 years, while Japanese Chin lives approximately 10-12 years.
 Health profiles differ significantly between these dogs.
-Jack Russell Terrier is predisposed to Eye Conditions, Orthopedic Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
+Jack Russell Terrier is predisposed to Eye Conditions, joint and skeletal conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
 Japanese Chin faces its own health challenges including Respiratory Issues, Heart Conditions, Other Conditions.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+The two breeds carry similar totals of documented health risks, but with different diseases and different management playbooks.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health